 Minnesota Power got its start in 1906 by harnessing the energy of the St. Louis River near Duluth, and today operates the largest hydroelectric system in Minnesota.
-Together, 11 stations produce about 115 megawatts of electricity.
+Together, 11 stations produce more than 120 megawatts of electricity.

-- Blanchard, Little Falls and at the Rapids Energy Center in Grand Rapids on the Mississippi River
+- Blanchard, Little Falls and Grand Rapids on the Mississippi River

 - Winton on the Kawishiwi River